 GPS 324.
 Cultural Backgrounds of the Bible.
 (3 Credits)

 An analysis of various aspects of life in biblical times to provide focal points to help the student understand biblical customs and ways of thought more accurately.
-This course is available only to students enrolled in the Semester in Jerusalem Program.
+This course is available only to students enrolled in the Semester in Jerusalem Program and requires an additional field study fee.
 Prerequisite: GPS 231.

 GPS 325.
 Biblical Archaeology II.
 (3 Credits)